 It turns out that prints of animals, fish and plants were relatively rare: in Hiroshige’s 40 year art career, he designed over 10,000 single sheet prints and several hundred book illustrations, with only around 500 having an animal or plant as the subject [the statistics are from Birds and Flowers, a book in the reference list below].

 After reviewing a few books about Hiroshige at the local libraries, I found the answer to my question, and it turned out to be straightforward: a poetry guild called Kyokashi hired him to make ten fish illustrations to accompany their poems.
 During the design and printing process the poets gave their poems to the woodblock carvers, who added the lettering to a block so it would appear on the final print.

-Every six months I visit several websites that sell pure cricket flour so I can update the prices in my “cricket flour price tracker.”
+Every six months I visit several websites that sell pure cricket powder so I can update the prices in my “cricket powder price tracker.”
 The July update day occurred recently, so my post from 2016 has July 1, 2017 price data.
 Despite all of the hype about crickets as human food and about cricket companies scaling up to produce more product, the retail prices on July 1 were exactly the same as they were in January.
 Here’s a static version of the new chart:

 One of my favorite posts featured a set of chocolate chip cookie charts, which built on an idea from Megnut’s Mean Chocolate Chip Cookie post.
 For her “mean” post, Meg collected a bunch of chocolate chip cookie recipes, calculated the mean (average) for each ingredient to create a new recipes, and then baked cookies.
 Her result: “These cookies were pretty damn good!”